nationalarchives/da-tre-dev-documentation/editorial-system-integration/README.md

     "number-of-retries": 1
   }
 ```
-3. when a new message is sent, the TE will trigger again the text parser stage
+3. when a new message is sent, the TRE will trigger again the text parser stage
-4. once the text parser stage is complete, TE will notify again the editorial system about the new output from the text parser
+4. once the text parser stage is complete, TRE will notify again the editorial system about the new output from the text parser
 5. the max number of retries is set to 3
-6. after 3 attempts TE will go to a state error
+6. after 3 attempts TRE will go to a state error
 7. for each retry, the editorial system will increment the field "number-of-retries"